Find Affordable College Courses

 On average, film graduates from UCF take out $20,350 in student loans while working on their degree.

-With a ranking of #6, AI Miami International University of Art and Design did quite well on this year’s best schools for film, video and photographic arts students.
-Located in the city of Miami, International Fine Arts College is a private for-profit college with a fairly small student population.
+AI Miami International University of Art and Design ranked #6 on this year’s Best Film, Video & Photographic Arts Schools in Florida list.
+Located in the large city of Miami, International Fine Arts College is a private for-profit college with a small student population.

 On average, film graduates from International Fine Arts College take out $39,000 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $373.